-- We vote AGAINST the chair of the nomination committee where the composition of the board of directors does not include: - At least 40% gender diversity for UK FTSE 350 companies - At least two female directors for overseas companies - One director from an ethnic minority background for the FTSE 100 - We vote AGAINST the chair of the nomination committee where the composition of senior management does not include: - At least 40% gender diversity for UK FTSE 350 companies - At least two female directors for overseas companies - Where adequate progress is not made, we escalate our concerns by voting, in addition, AGAINST every nomination committee member. - We will vote AGAINST the re-election of a director if the company does not have adequate gender diversity at board and senior management levels.
+- We vote AGAINST the chair of the nomination committee where the composition of the board of directors does not include: - At least 40% gender diversity for FTSE-AllShare, SP500, TSX60, FTSE Developed Europe, SP/TSX Composite, SP ASX 200 or an SP NZX 50 constituents - Outside these indexes where there are not at least two female directors on the board (minimum board size six) - Where there are less than two female directors on the board (board size less than six) - FTSE350 and SP500 where at least one of the following positions is not occupied by female: an Executive Position; and/or chair of at least one of the audit, remuneration or nomination committee. - One director from an ethnic minority background for the FTSE 100 and SP500 - We vote AGAINST the chair of the nomination committee where the composition of senior management does not include: - At least 40% gender diversity for UK FTSE 350 companies - At least two female directors for overseas companies - Where adequate progress is not made, we escalate our concerns by voting, in addition, AGAINST every nomination committee member. - We will vote AGAINST the re-election of a director if the company does not have adequate gender diversity at board and senior management levels.